rliebz/dotfiles/README.md

     - Do not include a leading period in the file name
 2. Create an entry in install.conf.yaml

-To add a new Vim package:

-    cd vim/bundle
-    git submodule add <git-repo-url>

 Local Customizations
 --------------------